-Learn about our clinic and how we help dogs and cats throughout Connecticut and the northeast US.
+Learn about how our veterinary dermatologists help dogs and cats throughout Connecticut

 Unleashed Veterinary Dermatology is Connecticut’s only clinic that is dedicated to veterinary dermatology.